Leadership and Emotional Intelligence curriculum

 - Understand the importance and impact of three critical types of conversations: Daily, Difficult and Couragoues Conversations

 - Leverage insight from the brain science of emotions to have more effective conversations

-- Engaging people when rolling out change
+- Engaging people by creating emotional connection when rolling out change

-- Delivering bad news or saying “no” in a way that ensures a person is still valued
+- Delivering bad news or saying “no” in a way that ensures a person is still valued and understands the message

 Too often, Leadership training is looked at as being soft and squishy.
 That’s why our Leadership and Emotional Intelligence training programs are based on research and the science of human behavior.
 Understanding how your brain responds under pressure and learning techniques to react more skillfully in your critical moments will allow you to increase your performance and leadership – and be your best when it matters most!